DeViL303/MultiServer3-NautilusFork/README.md

-### Bulk Object Metadata Editor
+### Bulk Metadata Editor
-- Add an entry to all items
+- Add new Metadata fields to all items easily
-- Basic find and replace for all items
+- Simple Find and Replace for Metadata values
-- Conditional find and replace based on finding an existing string in any metadata keyname or value.
+- Add metadata based on matching an existing metadata keyname or value.

-- A bunch of experimental patches added for fun
+- Allows applying some experimental patches to all items
-- Adding both rigs to all clothing makes all clothing work on both genders
-- Other patches added here are not properly tested - Added for research purposes.
--

 <div align="center">

 ![image](https://github.com/user-attachments/assets/b0fa4b8e-bb0c-4651-a912-70a9b7352a3c)